gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

  6. _Data and Databases._
        * _`Data belongs to the Database'_
          * Modern database systems.
-         * Relational databases and SQL.
+         * Relational databases and SQL -- using Python & sqlite directly.
+         * SQL as an example of a declarative (4GL) language.
-         * Object relational mappers, and advantages over own objects.
+         * Object relational mappers, and advantages over custom objects.
          * SQLAlchemy in Python.
-       * _Graphs and their representations._
-         * Matrix and adjacency lists.
+         * The ACID properties, and the no-SQL movement.
-         * (Basic Graph algorithms: ...)
-         * Routing with the A* algorithm.
-         * Dynamic algorithms.
-Greedy algorithms.
-         * A Simple pub database, with comments and ratings.
+       * _A Pub search application: Data Representations and serialization._
-       * _Representations: XML, JSON and binary data (MSGPACK)_
+         * XML, JSON and binary data (MSGPACK)
-         * A Pub map application using openstreetmap.
+         * Using openstreetmap datasets.
          * Visitor pattern and iterative XML parsing.
          * A simple KD-tree implementation, Longitude, Latitude and GIS systems.
          * Introducing interactive graphics with pygame.
          * Plotting an interactive map with pubs as an PNG image: Model-View-Controller concepts.
        * _Demo or die: The MIT Media Lab doctrine._
+         * Beautiful engineering: text & typography, design, visualization, interaction.
+       * _The open data movement_
+         * Open datasets governance and licensing.
+         * Sources of open data.
+         * Reproducibility of research.
+         * Auditability of decision making.
+         * Blockchains and Smart contracts.
+         * Tensions with privacy.

  7. _Web Technologies, Security and Usability._
        * _Basics of client Server technologies._
-         * HTML, CSS, JS, and all that.
+         * HTML, CSS, JS, and web client technologies.
          * Modern back-end architectures: MVC, and micro-services.
+         * Cookies and other client state.
-         * The Python Flask framework.
+         * The Python Flask micro-services framework.
        * _Building a web app: Rating Pubs._
+         * Capturing user input through forms.
+         * Displaying information using SVG.
          * Testing web applications, with Selenium.
-         * Capturing user input.
+         * Measuring the performance of a network service.
          * Malformed input and security concerns.
-         * Cross side scripting, and insecure inputs.
+         * Cross side scripting, and untrusted input.
          * Solution: sanitization.
        * _Security in Computer Systems._
          * Computer Misuse and Cybercrime.
-         * Basic concepts of software security and information security.
+         * Basic concepts of software security and information security. s
+         * Security policy, threat model, security mechanisms.
+         * Access control, Cryptography and sanitization.
+         * Key attacks: CWE top-20 / OWASP top-10.
+         * Exploiting and attack.
+         * Testing for Security
          * Professional obligations to produce safe & secure systems.
-         * Testing for Security
        * _User interfaces and User Interactions._
          * How can you tell that your system is usable?
          * UX and Design.
          * Techniques to test usability of a system.
          * Accesibility and human dignity in design.

- 8. _Concurrency, Correctness and Performance._
+ 8. _Concurrency, Scalability and Performance._
- 9. XXX
+       * _Representing and processing graphs._
+         * Matrix vs adjacency list representation.
+         * Summary statistics of graphs.
+         * Finding connected components.
+         * Searching, and finding paths: depth/breath first search.
+         * The A* algorithm.
+       * _Understanding performance bottle necks._
+         * Finding shortest paths between pubs & unit tests.
+         * Measuring the impact of blocking I/O.
+         * Ensuring we do not block on I/O. The `reactor' pattern.
+         * CPU Bottlenecks.
+Using the multiprocessing package.
+         * Mention network bottlenecks, and their detection.
+       * _Using a data-center._
+         * SSH access to remote machines.
+         * Automation & DevOps with Python fabric.
+         * Distributing the computation: code and data.
+         * Requesting computations, and fetching results.
+         * Is that always quicker?
+       * _Power, and saving power._
+         * Introducing the RaspberryPi Zero W.
+         * Understanding power consumption.
+         * Sustainability and computing.